wlritchi/pre-commit-tools-via-poetry/README.md

 will not install them for you.

-The configuration and defaults for each hook are generally intended to mirror the upstream hooks for that tool, if they exist.
+The configuration and defaults for each hook are generally intended to mirror the upstream or most commonly used community hook for that tool, if it exists.

 ## Supported hooks